IDC Names Securiti a Worldwide Leader in Data Privacy

 View

-Saudi Arabia’s Personal Data Protection Law
+Saudi Arabia’s Personal Data Protection Law (PDPL)

-Last Updated on April 28, 2023
+Last Updated on September 12, 2024

-The PDPL applies to any processing of personal data related to individuals that take place in Saudi Arabia by any means.
+The PDPL applies to any processing of personal data related to individuals that takes place in Saudi Arabia by any means.
 If a foreign entity is processing personal data related to individuals residing in Saudi Arabia, then the PDPL will also apply.

 The solution